joannac-/playbook/RetrievingDataFromCorruptedDatabases.md

 * The MongoDB size tracking file

   The size tracking file is called `sizeStorer.wt`.
 It contains information about the amount of data currently in each MongoDB collection file.
 This is a WiredTiger table that is owned by MongoDB.

 * MongoDB collection and index files

   The MongoDB collection files are called `collection-X-XXX.wt` and index files are called `index-X-XXX.wt`, where the `X` is replaced by an integer.
 Each MongoDB collection or index is stored in a separate WiredTiger table.
 The mapping between MongoDB collection names and WiredTiger table names is stored in the MongoDB metadata file.
-If MongoDB is started with the `--directoryPerDB` option these files may appear in a subdirectory.
+If MongoDB is started with the `--directoryPerDB` option these files may appear in a subdirectory of the dbpath.

 * WiredTiger journal files